 EMERGENCY ESCAPE LIGHTING Yes No N/A Is the premises equipped with a reasonable standard of emergency escape lighting? \boxtimes Does the system appear to conform to BS 5266 Part 1? \boxtimes Are lighting units clean, and visually appear in good condition? \boxtimes Is the installation and equipment periodically inspected, tested and maintained? \boxtimes Are records confirming the above available? \boxtimes

-Emergency lighting has been provided.
+Emergency lighting has not been provided and it is very unlikely to be required.